opheliasdaisies/clap_for_ashley/README.md

 We can change the applause and image later.

-Please do not break the websocket code!
 If you wanna change how it works, just let me know and we will work together.